Do you feel as though you have far more goals than you have time, energy, or capabilities to see them through?

 As I mentioned before, the great “How” you possess is the ability to see things in the future that are bigger and better.
 And with that ability comes one important responsibility: explaining your goal thoroughly so all the necessary “Whos” can do all the necessary “Hows.”

-To learn how procrastination can permanently become a guide to your greatest achievements rather than the source of your greatest guilt, download WhoNotHow today.
+To learn how procrastination can permanently become a guide to your greatest source for teamwork inspiration and achievements rather than the source of your greatest guilt, download WhoNotHow today.

 Defining “What” and “Why.”